mfinelli/arch-install/rpi/README.md

    [Raspberry PI Operating System](https://www.raspberrypi.com/software/) onto the desired microSD card and boot the Pi.

+   - Select Raspberry Pi OS Lite (64-bit)
+   - Set the Wi-Fi network, password, and country
+   - Set the timezone and keyboard layout

 2. After booting, follow the normal setup steps using the graphical interface.
 (Skip applying updates when asked)